-Mijikenda oral history traces the origin of the tribe to Shungwaya, believed to have been a place in southern Somalia.
-It is thought that they fled to escape Oromo attacks and each sub-tribe broke off settled in in a different area on their journey south.
-The Digo settled on the south coast and on into Tanzania.
+The Mijikenda oral history traces the origin of the tribe to Shungwaya, believed to have been a place in southern Somalia.
+It is thought that they fled to escape Oromo attacks and each sub-tribe broke off and settled in a different area on their journey south.
+The Digo settled on the south coast and in Tanzania.

-Historically, the Mijikenda had close interaction with the Persian, Arab, Indian and Portuguese traders who came to the Kenyan coast on the monsoon winds.
-This interaction and intermarriage resulted in the Swahili culture and language.
-As a result, Kiswahili has close lexical similarity with all dialects of the Mijikenda people and the dishes of the coast are spiced revealing their Middle Eastern and Indian influences.
+Historically, the Mijikenda had close interactions with the Persian, Arab, Indian and Portuguese traders who came to the Kenyan coast on the monsoon winds.
+This interaction and intermarriages resulted in the Swahili culture and language.
+As a result, the Kiswahili language have close lexical similarities with all dialects of the Mijikenda people and the dishes of the coast are spiced, revealing their Middle Eastern and Indian influences.

 “Mijikenda” literally means nine towns.
 Each sub-tribe speaks its own dialect of Kiswahili.
-The dominant tribe on the South Coast is the Digo while north of Mombasa island the Giriama are the most populous.
-The other seven sub-tribes are the Chonyi, Duruma, Jibana, Kambe, Kauma, Rabai and Ribe
+The dominant tribe on the South Coast is the Digo, while north of Mombasa island is the Giriama and are the most populous.
+The other seven sub-tribes are the Chonyi, Duruma, Jibana, Kambe, Kauma, Rabai and Ribe.

-Agriculture is also important.
-The coconut palm, whose products include oil extracts and palm wine is important.
+Agriculture is also an important part of the Mijikenda life.
+The coconut palm, which products include oil extracts and palm wine is important.
 Its fronds are also used for roofing and as material for making baskets, mats, brooms and other woven products.
 Vegetables such as Mchicha and fruit, particularly mangoes and pawpaws are also grown.

 The Kayas have not been inhabited for some time but they retain their importance as sites of religious significance.
-These traditions and practices constitute the Digo codes of ethics and governance systems, and include prayers, oath-taking, burial rites and charms, naming of the newly born, initiations, reconciliations, marriages and coronations.
+These traditions and practices constitute the Digo codes of ethics and governance systems, and include prayers, oath-taking, burial rites and charms, naming of newborns, initiations, reconciliations, marriages and coronations.

-98% of the plants growing in the Kaya have a traditional use whether for medicine, clothing, fishing etc. Due to pressure on land resources, urbanization and social transformations, the traditions and cultural practices associated with the Kayas are fast diminishing, posing a threat both to the cohesiveness of community and also to the valuable biodiversity which they contain. link to The Tree Safari; Kaya Forests Edition by Harriet
+98% of the plants growing in the Kaya forests have a traditional use as medicine, clothing, fishing etc. Due to pressure on land resources, urbanization and social transformations, the traditions and cultural practices associated with the Kayas are fast diminishing, posing a threat both to the cohesiveness of the community and also to the valuable biodiversity which they contain.
+To learn more, go to The Tree Safari; Kaya Forests Edition by Harriet.